gematik/spec-TemplateForSimplifierProjects/README.md

 # Usage <a name = "usage"></a>
-Information about using the validator can be found in [USAGE.md](./USAGE.md)
+Information about using the validator can be found in [usage page](./USAGE.md).

 # Help